magentabusiness/magentabusiness.github.io/docs/iot-gateway/install/source-installation.md

 ## Installation from sources

-To install ThingsBoard Gateway from sources, you should follow steps below:
+To install IoT Hub Gateway from sources, you should follow steps below:

 **1.** Install required libraries to the system with apt:
 ```bash